EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 For the back-ends used by this walkthrough this only needs to be done by users of the **DataLoch safe haven** only.
 Users of **other safe havens** can **skip to the next section**, [Run the 'Run Container' app](#run-the-run-container-app) below.

-To use a DataLoch VM to run Open OnDemand apps, please follow the instructions in [Enable copy of `ondemand` directory to a back-end](./jobs.md#enable-automated-copy-of-ondemand-directory-to-a-back-end), then return to this page.
+To use a DataLoch VM to run Open OnDemand apps, please follow the instructions in [Enable copy of `ondemand` directory to a back-end](./jobs.md#enable-automated-copy-of-ondemand-directory-to-a-back-end) to enable this for a 'desktop' back-end to which you know you have access, then return to this page.

 ---